heberGustavo/administrativo-imperial-mvc/README.md

 # 4. Change the Connection String.
 To modify follow this path:
   4.1 - Portal > AdministrativoImperial.Portal > appsettings.json
+  4.2 - Create a new database in SQL SERVER
-  4.2 - Modify the value to "CONNECTION_STRING" and "CONNECTION_STRING_DEBUG"
+  4.3 - Modify the value to "CONNECTION_STRING" and "CONNECTION_STRING_DEBUG"

 # 5. Run the application